-The Otter Point Volunteer Fire Department was established in January 1980, as an all volunteer department.
-It is currently headed by Fire Chief John McCrea and has a complement of approximately 20 members, including the Fire Chief, Assistant Chief, and 1 Lieutenant.
-The Assistant Chief is our Training Officer and is also full-time operational support person.
+The Otter Point Volunteer Fire Department was established in January 1980, as an all-volunteer department.
+It is currently headed by Fire Chief John McCrea and has a complement of approximately 25 members, including the Fire Chief, Assistant Chief, Captain, and a Lieutenant.
+The Assistant Chief is our Training Officer and is also a full-time operational support person.

-We started from a very humble beginning in the early years but our founding members had the foresight to set very high goals for growth and development of the fire department.
-A twenty year plan was established that would see the hall paid off, two new pumpers built and a new water tender in service before 2000.
-There was also emphasis put on training to high standards and keeping current with the latest technology in fire fighting.
+We started from a very humble beginning in the early years but our founding members had the foresight to set very high goals for the growth and development of the fire department.
+A twenty-year plan was established that would see the hall paid off, two new pumpers built, and a new water tender in service before 2000.
+There was also an emphasis put on training to high standards and keeping current with the latest technology in fire fighting.